CaVanRay/MyPong/README.md

 Ok, I've got a working version of pong

-It has sound, vertical & horizontal ball movement
+It has sound, vertical & horizontal ball movement, a decent oponent that can be beat but isn't too easy